The importance of puppy training

-- when praising your pup or adult dog, pat them under the chin or chest (this is more affectionate than a pat on the back or head)
+- When praising your puppy (or adult dog), pat them under the chin or chest as this is more affectionate than a pat on the back or the head.

-- don’t let your puppy do things when it is young that you don’t want it to do later in life (eg. jumping up onto furniture or sleeping on beds)
+- Don’t let your puppy do things when they are young that you don’t want them to do later in life (e.g. jumping up onto furniture or sleeping in your bed).

-- praise and positive reinforcement is important when teaching puppy commands
+- Praise and positive reinforcement are very important when teaching puppy commands.

-- never yell at your puppy or smack them for disobeying – positive reinforcement is the best way to train your dog
+- Never yell at your puppy or punish them for disobeying or ignoring your cue – positive reinforcement is the best way to train your dog.

-- your voice is your best training aid – use a happy tone for praise, a clear tone for commands, and a firm tone for reprimands
+- Your voice is your best training aid – use a happy tone for praise, a clear tone for commands, and a firm tone to say “No”.

 Enrolling your puppy in a dog training course is a great way to learn the basics.
 While Greencross Vets’ Best Behaviour Program for puppy training has been temporarily paused to ensure the health and safety of our clients and team members, you can always find out more information on how to train your new puppy by contacting your local Greencross Vets.